forcedotcom/sfdx-travisci-org/README.md

     travis env set CONSUMERKEY <your_consumer_key>

-7) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
+7) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.

-8) Locate your `server.key` that you generated previously and keep track of it's location
+8) Locate your `server.key` that you generated previously and keep track of its location

 9) Open the `.travis.yml` file and remove the first line that starts with `openssl ...` and save the file.